 In most cases, small businesses need at least a general business license.
 This allows your revenue to be tracked for taxation.
-This is especially true if you plan to sell goods or services to customers.
+This is especially true if you plan to sell products or services to customers.
 Check to see what’s required by your local town or city.

 8. Understand small business taxes.

 Before you start your small business, you’re going to need to know the tax laws that may affect your home-based business, including which business expenses are deductible and which aren’t.
-Also, under the new tax law, in effect for 2018 taxes, many pass-through businesses—which include sole proprietors, partnerships, and LLCs—can now receive a 20 percent qualified business income deduction.
+Also, under the new tax law, in effect for 2018 taxes, many pass-through businesses—which include sole proprietors, partnerships, and LLCs—can now receive a 20% qualified business income deduction.